Halloween (2018)

 Another positive note with this movie is how it’s filmed.
 There are scenes where Michael is seen walking around as more of a background image and then he reappears behind his victims making it more scary to watch.
 I felt this movie was scary, but I’m also a “jumpy” person.
 As I was driving home, there was a creepy rest stop I drove by that I didn’t stop into based on a certain sequence in this film I had watched earlier.

-I’m not sure how many horror movies I will watch by the time Halloween comes around, but if you’re a slasher movie fan, I do recommend checking out the latest Halloween film.
-It’s entertaining, modern and a fresh look at slasher films.
+I’m not sure how many horror movies I will watch by the time Halloween comes around, but if you’re a slasher movie fan, I recommend checking out the latest Halloween film.
+It’s entertaining, modern and provides a fresh look at slasher films.

-4 thoughts on “Laurie Strode is fierce in Halloween (2018)
+4 thoughts on “Halloween (2018)

 1. Interesting 🙂 I’m not into horror films but I do like the idea of watching something scary at Halloween.
 Usually the most ‘horror’ I can handle is an old episode of Buffy 😛